Aspirin: Heart attacks and strokes

 The status of the use of aspirin for the primary prevention in cardiovascular disease is conflicting and inconsistent, with recent changes from previously recommending it widely decades ago, and that some referenced newer trials in clinical guidelines show less of benefit of adding aspirin alongside other anti-hypertensive and cholesterol lowering therapies.
 The ASCEND study demonstrated that in high-bleeding risk diabetics with no prior cardiovascular disease, there is no overall clinical benefit (12% decrease in risk of ischaemic events v/s 29% increase in GI bleeding) of low dose aspirin in preventing the serious vascular events over a period of 7.4 years.
-Similarly, the results of the ARRIVE study also showed no benefit of same dose of aspirin in reducing the time to first cardiovascular outcome in patients with moderate risk of cardiovascular disease over a period of five years.
+Similarly, the results of the ARRIVE study showed no benefit of the same aspirin dose in reducing the time to first cardiovascular outcome in patients with moderate cardiovascular disease risk over 5 years.
 Aspirin has also been suggested as a component of a polypill for prevention of cardiovascular disease.
 Complicating the use of aspirin for prevention is the phenomenon of aspirin resistance.
-For people who are resistant, aspirin's efficacy is reduced.
+For patients who are resistant, aspirin's efficacy is reduced.
 Some authors have suggested testing regimens to identify people who are resistant to aspirin.